 "Stories matter.
 Many stories matter.
 Stories have been used to dispossess and to malign, but stories can also be used to empower and to humanize.
 Stories can break the dignity of a people, but stories can also repair that broken dignity" - Chimamanda Ngozi Adichie

-Narrative Therapy is a non-judgmental, collaborative approach to helping people separate from the problems affecting their experiences in life.
-I believe that Narrative Therapy can help people break free from confining self-narratives by connecting them with alternative stories of their lives and the intentions that support their preferred realities.
+Narrative therapy is a non-judgmental, non-pathologizing, and collaborative approach to helping people separate from the problems affecting their experiences in life.
+I believe that narrative therapy can help people break free from confining self-narratives by connecting them with alternative stories of their lives and the intentions that support their preferred realities.

 Narrative therapy is one of the greatest passions of my life.
 Narrative practice is something I chose, not something I was forced to learn or use in my work.
 Choice is part of why this form of therapy means so much to me.
 I am formally trained in narrative therapy and continue to be involved in learning and teaching narrative ideas and practices.

-I’m a Licensed Clinical Social Worker, a Certified Sex Therapist, and I am trained in Narrative Therapy.
-I earned master’s degrees in Clinical Social Work and Human Sexuality from Widener University in Pennsylvania and I have a bachelor’s degree in Psychology, with concentrations in Health Studies and Sociology from Montclair State University in New Jersey.
-I currently work with people who are affected by many different problems, from mental health to behavioral issues.
-I specialize in sexuality-related difficulties (problems of sexual self-control, non-offending pedophilia and other paraphilias, social, cultural, and religious shame and stigma.
+I’m a Licensed Clinical Social Worker, a Certified Sex Therapist, and trained in narrative therapy.
+I earned master’s degrees in Clinical Social Work and Human Sexuality from Widener University in Pennsylvania, and I have a bachelor’s degree in Psychology, with concentrations in Health Studies and Sociology from Montclair State University in New Jersey.
+I currently work with persons affected by problems related to their sexual identities and experiences.
+My clinical specializations include problems of sexual self-control, non-offending pedophilia and other paraphilias, social, cultural, and religious shame and stigma.
 I also love working with sexual minorities, especially LGBTQ+ youth and young adults.